isaqueha/IntegerService/README.md

 The API Keys are generated with the User`s password and conventional Crypto functions.
 For an improved and more secure service, advanced Authorization and Security approaches should be used.

+### JSON API Spec
+The service implements only part of the JSON API Spec.
+Some tests were conducted with the [JSON API Serializer](https://github.com/SeyZ/jsonapi-serializer), but there was no more time available to continue implementing it.

 ## Time
 30 min